Jovan-23/Node-Term-project/README.md

 - Authenticated users works, only view pages when logged in.
 Can not edit friends posts
 - CRUD for reminder, CRUD for sub tasks, can add and delete a tag, date reminders as well
 - Social reminder, search for friend, view friends reminders, sub tasks and tags

+Dummy DB can be found in the Models folder.